-Generally distributed devices will need to agree on time in order to effectively coordinate tasks but getting everyone to tell the same time is challenging!
+In general, distributed devices need to agree on time in order to effectively coordinate tasks, but getting every one to tell the same time is challenging!
 This article, the first in a series of three, will introduce you to these challenges by discussing why many distributed clocks may not tell the same time.

 What is the Time?